espressif/esp-va-sdk/README-GVA.md

 ```

 # Demo
-* Once the board successfully connects to the Wi-Fi network, you can use either use "Rec" button on the board or say "Alexa" to start a conversation.
-(The current example only supports the _Alexa_ wakeword.
-Support for other wakeword will be available soon.)
-For Tap-to-Talk, press and release the button and speak.
+* Once the board successfully connects to the Wi-Fi network, you can press and release "Rec" button(tap-to-talk) on the board to start a conversation.
 * You can connect any external speaker/headphone with 3.5mm connector to PHONE JACK to listen to responses.
 * you can now ask any command like:
     * tell me a joke